McBenjihood/Schultility/README.md

 # Welcome to Schultility (Schulnetz-Utility)

-This is the development branch
+### This is the development branch for Schultility

-### What is Schultility?

-Schultility is a browser-extension which adds additional features to the Schulnetz website.**Current set of features is:**

-- Calculate average of subjects.
-- Show best and worst grade out of all exams that are shown in Schulnetz.
-- User is able to select Subjects, which should be included in the calculation for the average grade.
+Here you can find the source-code for the vue-powered part of the project.

 **Features in development:**

-- Selecting and save profiles for selected grades for increased usability.
 - Settings and introduction page.
-- Deficit and pluspoints also being shown.

 If you have any problems with this extension, [e-mail](mailto:benjaminmikagerresheim@gmail.com) me or open an issue...

 ### How to install Schultility?

-Schultility should be compatible with all chromium based browsers in theory.
-The extension was developed and tested for and on Chrome, so it works there for sure.
+Should be compatible with Chrome and Firefox but is only uploaded to the Chrome-Webstore, firefox-users have to manually install it for now...

 **To install, click the Image below:**